ESIPFed/Governance/ESIP Policies and Procedures/1.0 Corporate/ESIP P&P 1.3 Corporate Organization.md

 ### **Part 3 -- Qualifications for Assembly-Elected Volunteer Leaders**

-3A.3.1 To qualify as a candidate for volunteer leadership, a person must be affiliated with an ESIP Partners Organization that is in good standing.
+3A.3.1 To qualify as a candidate for volunteer leadership, a person must be affiliated with an ESIP Partner Organization that is in good standing.
+Alternatively, a candidate may be affiliated with an organization whose partnership application is pending.
+In this instance, pending status would be indicated on the ballot and the candidate will not take office until Organizational Partnership is approved.

 3A.3.2 All volunteer leaders may stand for re-election for one additional consecutive term in the same role.